 PROS – There are many positives aspects to participating in a CSA.

-1. Health and nutrition: our produce is naturally grown, without any chemicals, so you reduce your exposure to pesticide and other chemicals.
-It is also harvested when ripe, at its maximal nutritional value, and it reaches you in less than 24 hours after harvest, so the nutrients haven’t had time to leach away.
+1. Health and nutrition: our produce is naturally grown, without any any chemical fertilizers or pesticides, so you reduce your exposure to pesticide and other chemicals.
+Produce is harvested when ripe, at its maximal nutritional value, and it reaches you in less than 24 hours after harvest, so the nutrients haven’t had time to leach away.

 2. Environmental health: the farm practices sustainable farming methods that foster a healthy farming ecosystem with a rich biodiversity, and it uses less water than conventional agriculture or urban developments.

-3. Farm crew health: farm crews are not exposed to chemicals; they benefit from year-round employment, fair wages, medical insurance and healthy working and living conditions.
+3. Farm crew health: farm crews are not exposed to chemicals; they benefit from year-round employment, fair wages and healthy working and living conditions.

 4. Supporting local farming: local family farms are vanishing from our landscapes.
 If we don’t support and encourage them, they will disappear to make room for more urban sprawl.
 Losing our farmland makes us more dependent on imported foods.
-Ninety percent of the sales of Tucson CSA produce goes to the farms and ranches we work with.
+Ninety percent of what you pay goes to the farms and ranches we work with.
+The remaining 10% goes to operating our pickup location.

 5. Creative cooking: enjoy cooking healthy meals with a great diversity of seasonal produce.
 Enjoy over 200 different types of fruits and vegetables throughout the year.
 Your refrigerator is always stocked with fresh food and you spend less time planning your meals.